 So, with the help of my friend who came to visit for a week, we selected my galvanized metal watering can, vase and little metal basket, and had fun making mosaic.

-First, we had to really smash the plates into small tile-size pieces.
+First, smash the plates pieces into small, similar-sized, tile-size pieces.

 - Cover the table with a thick cloth.